lint-staged/lint-staged/README.md

 Starting from v3.1, lint-staged will stash you remaining changes (not added to the index) and restore them from stash afterwards.
 This allows you to create partial commits with hunks using `git add --patch`.

-## Working from a subdirectory
+## Working from a sub-directory

-If your `package.json` is located in a subdirectory of the git root directory, you can use `gitDir` relative path to point there in order to make lint-staged work.
+If your `package.json` is located in a sub-directory of the git root directory, you can use `gitDir` relative path to point there in order to make lint-staged work.

 ```json
 {